oracle-livelabs/adb/shared/adb-15-minutes/provision-database/adb-provision-moviestream.md

 6. Configure the database:

     - __Always Free__ - If your Cloud Account is an Always Free account, you can select this option to create an always free autonomous database.
-An always free database comes with 1 CPU and 20 GB of storage.
+An always free database comes with at least 2 CPUs and 20 GB of storage.
 For this lab, we recommend you leave Always Free unchecked.
     - __Choose database version__ - Select 19c as the database version.
-    - __OCPU count__ - Number of CPUs for your service.
-For this lab, specify __1 CPUs__.
-If you choose an Always Free database, it comes with 1 CPU.
+    - __ECPU__ count__ - Number of CPUs for your service.
+For this lab, specify __2 CPUs__.
+If you choose an Always Free database, it comes with at least 2 CPUs.
     - __Storage (TB)__ - Select your storage capacity in terabytes.
 For this lab, specify __1 TB__ of storage.
 Or, if you choose an Always Free database, it comes with 20 GB of storage.
     - __Auto Scaling__ - For this lab, keep auto scaling enabled, to enable the system to automatically use up to three times more CPU and IO resources to meet workload demand.
     - __New Database Preview__ - If a checkbox is available to preview a new database version, do NOT select it.